steroman/flask-planets/README.md

 3. (Optional) If you were using an unsupported Python version, switch to Python 3.8.2 typing `pyenv local 382`.

-4. Type `make venv` to create the virtual environment and install its depeendencies.
+4. Type `make venv` to create the virtual environment and install its dependencies.

   For further information on virtual environments, see [venv documentation](https://docs.python.org/3/tutorial/venv.html#creating-virtual-environments "Link to venv documentation").